The pros and “Cons” of Storytelling

 Companies, politicians and a lot of people in-between have become professionals at storytelling.
 And when the motive is not backed by good intentions, all it takes, is finding out the audience’s buttons.
 Accordingly, out comes a relevant, sometimes conveniently modified story that has the resultant effect.

 Hype, buzzwords and deception.
-Many businesses have become like the average Bollywood movie.
-No plot, cast includes famous or artificially created superstars, but a ton of money kept for promotion.
+Many businesses have become like the average movie.
+No plot, cast includes famous or artificially created superstars or not.
+But a ton of money kept for promotion.
 Create enough hype, cash out with a good profit in 1 week, and move onto the next shoddy project.
 The same words that once formed a bridge between great products and services to customers by way of storytelling, have now been degraded to spinning yarn to maximize revenues while the going’s still good.

 To show you the power of words, here’s a “story” from the early years of my consulting practice days.
 Each project I choose to work on is holy to me.
-And apart from sometimes being ruthless with my views, I am equally critical about evaluating my own work.
-However, on occasion, for the fun of it, I’d send out feedback questionnaires at the end of assignments to clients.
+And I don’t normally dilute my views when speaking to a client, since it is the future of their business that is at stake.
+I am equally critical about evaluating my own work.
+However, on occasion, as a fun experiment, I’d send out feedback questionnaires at the end of assignments to clients.
 Requesting feedback on their view of the quality of the work done.

-Now for the fun of it, if I wanted scores in a particular range, say between 4-5, I would word the question accordingly.
+Now for the fun of it, if I wanted scores in a particular range, say between 4-5, I would word the question in a particular way.
 Similarly, if I wanted ratings for a particular question in the range of 2-3, all that was needed was framing the question differently.
-It would nudge someone in a particular way.
+All it took was a few words to nudge someone in a particular way.
 What it showed, was that simple words can influence what should ideally be the unbiased feedback of a client.

 A tiny part of my mission through my consulting practice, is to try to prevent clients from falling into such traps by either wrongly reading their customer perceptions, or by unintentionally or otherwise adding their biases to their customer feedback.
 Or even to their assessment of their own performance.
 Even though I used to send such questionnaires for the heck of it, I could see how client feedback would be influenced by the words.
 Now since I do not disclose client names as policy, or come out with any client satisfaction statistics reports, there is no way I could leverage such feedback even if I was the kind that would.
 But there are many companies that can and do.